LookHere/RailRoad/README.md

 Unlike other servos that that rotate to a position, this servo rotates backwards or forwards:
 - 1.0ms pulse - Full Speed Clockwise
 - 1.5ms pulse - Stop
 - 2.0ms pulse - Full Speed Counter Clockwise

-The white (or yellow) wire is connected to GPIO 18.
-The red (or orange) is connected to the 5 volt power.
-The black (or brown) is connected to ground.

-We set this program to a frequency of 50 hertz Milisecond is 1,000th of a second
+For this servo, we used GPIO 18 to control the movement.

 ### Servo datasheet
 https://media.digikey.com/pdf/data%20sheets/adafruit%20pdfs/154_web.pdf